marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```

 # Debugging
 Writing functional tests can be time consuming and difficult.
 Sometimes it is necessary to debug your code.
-Code is run as docker image, how to debug it?
+Code is run as docker image.
+How do you debug it?
 You can do it with `remote debugger`.
-First you need to run your code with enabled remote debugger by passing options:
+First, you need to run your code with enabled remote debugger by passing options:
 ```java
 .withEnv("ADDITIONAL_JAVA_OPTIONS",
  "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=0.0.0.0:"
  + DEBUG_PORT)
 ```
-In the code above, flag `suspend=y` tells JVM waits for remote debugger to connect.
+In the code above, flag `suspend=y` tells JVM to wait for remote debugger to connect.
 We also need to specify which port is exposed by container and which ports have fixed ports.
-If your CI/CD tool shares machine between multiple builds, you can have a port conflict, so enable it locally only.
+If your CI/CD tool shares a machine between multiple builds, you can have a port conflict, so enable it locally only.

 ```java
 .withExposedPorts(HTTP_PORT, DEBUG_PORT)